netdata/netdata/packaging/installer/methods/kickstart-64.md

 -   `--disable-telemetry`: Opt-out of [anonymous statistics](/docs/anonymous-statistics.md) we use to make Netdata better.
 -   `--no-updates`: Prevent automatic updates of any kind.
+-   `--reinstall`: If an existing installation is detected, reinstall instead of attempting to update it.
+Note that this cannot be used to switch betwen installation types.
 -   `--local-files`: Used for [offline installations](/packaging/installer/methods/offline.md).
 Pass four file paths: the Netdata tarball, the checksum file, the go.d plugin tarball, and the go.d plugin config tarball, to force kickstart run the process using those files.
 This option conflicts with the `--stable-channel` option.
 If you set